Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 • Access: Identifying barriers to treatment

-• Equipment: Utilizing tools and technology for clinical practice
+• Equipment: Using tools and technology for clinical practice

-• Practice patience and openness while familiarizing yourself with the IEN's culture.
+• Practice patience and openness as you familiarize yourself with the IEN’s culture.

 • Recognize cultural and workplace differences specific to the IEN’s home country.